What is injection molding?

 4. Cooling

 Once the plastic has filled the cavity, it must cool and solidify so that it takes the shape of the hollow cavity.
 There are typically cooling channels within the walls of the mold which circulate a liquid coolant to help remove heat from the part, speeding up its cooling rate.
-The amount of time required for a part to cool within a mold will depend on various factors such as wall thickness, material type and mold design but it’s also an important factor in determining how long each part will take to produce and how easily it can be ejected from the tool.
+The time a part takes to cool inside a mold depends on factors such as wall thickness, material type, and mold design.
+This cooling time also plays an important role in determining how long it takes to produce each part and how easily the tool can eject it.

 5. Ejection